foxBMS/foxbms-2/tools/utils/README.md

 # Utils

-This directory and its subdirectories contain batch and shellscript helper scripts.
+This directory and its subdirectories contain batch and shell script helper scripts.
 The ``bash`` directory contains bash scripts while ``cmd`` scripts contains batch scripts.